 Both sides of the discussion were spoken earnestly.
-Durant, part of what’s shaping up to be the most dominant team in recent history, has no reason to think Portland poses any threat in taking over the Western Conference.
+Durant, as part of what is shaping up to be the most dominant team in recent history, has no reason to think Portland poses any threat in taking over the Western Conference.
 In the last four years, the Trail Blazers have flamed other in the playoffs time after time, twice at the hands of the Warriors.

 McCollum however, the Blazers’ second in command, plays the part of the good teammate and spokesman.
 Yes, the Blazers were swept out of the playoffs in the first round, but faith remains in their potential to shake up the West.